I do not own the Hunger Games or any of Suzanne Collins' characters.

-Antony had been preparing this departure for months.
+The timing could not have been more perfect.
+Antony had been preparing this departure for years.
 Every corner.
 Every street.
 He had planned out the perfect route to break free of the Capitol.
 No one would ever know they had fled until it was too late.

 They took the train to District 1.
 District 1 was the least suspicious destination.
 It never had any shortage of Capitol visitors, since so many wanted to get their luxury goods straight from the source.
 From there, they stocked up on food and continued their journey on foot.
 District 2 was easily avoided, since Antony was so familiar with the area.
 And with that the hardest part of their escape seemed to be over.
 They snuck past District 3, hitched a boat ride across the waters in District 4 and within a couple weeks, they had arrived at District 10.

 Lavinia was home.
 All she could think about was rushing to her family and wrapping her arms around them all.
 But she couldn't.
 Returning home would mean putting her family's lives in danger.
 Lavinia knew the only way she and her family would all be safe was if she left Panem completely.
 So without a word, Lavinia and Antony continued past District 10.

 Then came District 12.
 The last District.
 They were so close to their freedom, they could almost taste it.
 They could smell it in the air.
 They could hear it in the cheerful chirping of nearby birds.
 For the first time in years, Lavinia felt hopeful.

 Then the birds stopped, and just like that it all faded away.